floofnoodlecode/fansort-demo/README.md

 ```

 Push the changes to the repo and refresh the app page.
 You should see that the index page now contains a link to your
 `Programming Languages`.
-We will show how to make this page look prettier in the [Advanced](#advanced) section.
+We will show how to make this page look prettier in the [Reference](#reference) section.
 For now, click
 the link to go to the itemlist page.
 You should see that it shows 3 items at the bottom the page,
 their names corresponding to the `name` properties used in `data.json`.
 Click the blue **Start** button at the top
 of the page to start sorting.